-Another Spanish expression related to body parts is "aprobar por los pelos," or to pass by the hair.
+Another Spanish expression related to body parts is "aprobar por los pelos," or to “pass by a hair.”
 The phrase is exactly the same as English when you achieve something with the bare minimum score, for example.

-As important as animals are to our lives, they also show up a lot of frequently used Spanish idioms.
-There are lots of modismos that seem to be talking about animals but actually relate to things much different.
+As important as animals are to our lives, they also show up in a lot of frequently used Spanish idioms.
+There are lots of modismos that seem to be talking about animals but actually relate to quite different things.

 Aqui hay un gato encerrado – something seems strange